-Found 30 - 39 results of 39 programs matching keyword "penguin research"
+Found 30 - 40 results of 40 programs matching keyword "penguin research"

+Join the Origins team as they travel to Antarctica.
+We sent Mary, Noel, Paul, and Julie to explore scientific wonders from McMurdo to the Pole.
+Learn all about the extreme science being conducted at the South Pole in a daily dispatch from Terra Australis Incognita!
 In this segment, author Sophie Webb joins us in our Webcast studio to talk about her work with penguins and answer audience questions.
 In today's webcast, California Academy of Science's Pam Schullar talks about her work with penguins and answers audience questions.
 How much time does an astronomer need to get that great picture?
 We'll talk with scientists about how they determine their experiments, and learn what it takes to make their case for a few minutes of the telescope's time.
 What does it mean to find the Higgs Boson at CERN?
 Hear how this elusive particle could change our understanding of physics.
 Follow CERN's Mission Impossible team as they race against the clock to collect all they need to bring antihydrogen back to CERN's webcast headquarters.
 Scientists at CERN in Switzerland explain to the Exploratorium's San Francisco audience why preparing for antimatter experiments is like arranging a marriage.
 Making antihydrogen is no easy matter.
 Researchers at CERN show the Exploratorium's Melissa Alexander and Tom Humphrey where positrons live and how they keep them as cold as deep space.
 What is antimatter and why are scientists studying it?
 How is the world's largest particle accelerator constructed?
 The Exploratorium's Rob Semper talks about how science is done at CERN and answers questions about antimatter from the Exploratorium's Webcast audience.
 A behind-the-scenes look at how the world's only antimatter factory works, complete with live footage from CERN and a virtual reality tour of the antimatter decelerator.
 In this Webcast, Rob Semper and Ron Hipschman talk with Melissa Alexander and Thomas Humphrey, who join them virtually from Switzerland.